-though a mixed vegetable goan curry, like this recipe, was not made at our home. but a similar vegetarian curry was made without any veggies in it. we would call it as ‘sorak’ in konkani language. sorak is just a plain curry but the flavors of the coconut, red chilies and spices come through in this curry too. in sorak we don’t add tamarind, but kokum (garcinia indica).
+Though a mixed vegetable Goan curry, like this recipe, was not made at our home.
+But a similar vegetarian curry was made without any veggies in it.
+We would call it as ‘sorak’ in Konkani language.
+Sorak is just a plain curry but the flavors of the coconut, red chilies and spices come through in this curry too.
+In sorak we don’t add tamarind, but kokum (garcinia indica).

-the vegetable curry is not hot nor spicy. though the heat levels can be increased by using more red chilies.
+The curry is not hot nor spicy. though the heat levels can be increased by using more red chilies.

 - 1 cup grated fresh coconut

-- 3 to 4 garlic cloves, roughly chopped (lahsun)
+- 3 to 4 garlic cloves, roughly chopped

 - 5 to 6 kashmiri red chilies or byadagi or bedgi red chilies

-- 2 teaspoon coriander seeds (sabut dhania)
+- 2 teaspoon coriander seeds

-- 1 teaspoon cumin seeds (jeera)
+- 1 teaspoon cumin seeds